cloudant-labs/cloudant-introduction-course/Part 15 - Partitioned Databases.md

 To summarise

-Partitioned atabases are created with the `partitioned=true` flag and documents have a two part it where the partition key and document key are joined by a colon character.
+Partitioned databases are created with the `partitioned=true` flag and documents have a two part id where the partition key and document key are joined by a colon character.

 Documents in the same partition are stored in document key order in the same database shard.
-This can be used to make queries directed at a single partition run faster and more cheaply.
+Knowing this, we can make queries directed at a single partition that run faster and more cheaply.

-Note it's still possible to query across partitions in a partitioned database.
+Note: it's still possible to query across partitions in a partitioned database.
 When creating a secondary index, you choose whether its purpose is for per-partition or global scope.

 ![](slides/Slide115.png)

 ---

 That's the end of this part.
-The next part is called ["Cloudant Search"](./Part&#32;16&#32;-&#32;Cloudan&#32;Search.md)
+The next part is called ["Cloudant Search"](./Part&#32;16&#32;-&#32;Cloudant&#32;Search.md)

 ![](slides/Slide0.png)